ben-marshall/microcoder/docs/architecture.md

 # uCore Architecture

-This page describes the architecture of a microcore.
+This page describes the architecture of a micro-core.

 ---

 ## Overview

-At a high level, a microcore is simply a finite state machine.
+At a high level, a micro-core is simply a finite state machine.
 Each state represents the execution of a single basic block within a program, and transitions between states represent jumps of control flow between basic blocks within the program.